 \begin{proof} Our assumptions ensure that the hypotheses of Theorem~\ref{thrm:contractible} are met, so $\rips_t(G)$ is contractible for all $t\ge N$.
 Hence by Lemma~\ref{lem:rips_fin_props}, $G$ is of type $\F_*$. \end{proof}

 In particular if $G$ is torsion-free and satisfies the Asymptotic Link Criterion then $G$ is of type $\F$.
 As a remark, we do not know whether every group of type $\F_*$ admits a contractible proper Vietoris--Rips complex.
-In fact we are not even sure whether $\Z^2$ with the standard word metric admits a contractible proper Vietoris--Rips complexes for all $n$.
+In fact we are not even sure whether $\Z^n$ with the standard word metric admits a contractible proper Vietoris--Rips complexes for all $n$.
 (For $n=2$ we do have an \emph{ad hoc} proof that $\rips_2(\Z^2)$ is contractible.)

 \begin{remark} If $S$ is a finite generating set of $G$ such that the word metric corresponding to $S$ produces a contractible proper Vietoris--Rips complex $\rips_t(G)$, then after replacing $S$ by the set $S'$ of all products of at most $t$ elements of $S$ we get a word metric corresponding to $S'$ with respect to which $\rips_1(G)$ is contractible.
 Note that $\rips_1(G)$ is the ``flagification'' of the Cayley graph of $G$ with respect to $S'$.
 Hence Theorem~\ref{thrm:F_infty} says that if a group admits a word metric satisfying the Asymptotic Link Criterion then $G$ admits a Cayley graph with contractible flagification. \end{remark}